-Not only did people make lots of money building the infrastructure, but more railroads facilitated trade and gave economies with access to it got a major boost.
+Not only did people make lots of money building the infrastructure, but more railroads facilitated trade and gave economies with access to it a major boost.

-Talks had been going on since the 1840s about building a transcontinental railroad, and in 1850, Stephen A. Douglas, a prominent Southern Democrat, decided to get serious about it.
-He proposed a bill in Congress to organize the Kansas and Nebraska territory, something that needed to be done for the railroad to be built.
+Talks had been going on since the 1840s about building a transcontinental railroad, and in 1850, Stephen A. Douglas, a prominent Northern Democrat, decided to get serious about it.

-But this was wishful thinking at best.
-Instead, it lit a fire under both sides, and from 1856–1861, armed conflicts took place across Kansas as settlers attempted to establish a majority and influence the Kansas constitution.
-This period of violence is known as “Bleeding Kansas,” and it’s an important precursor to the fighting that would take place during the American Civil War.
+Because of all this controversy and political movement, the passage of the Kansas-Nebraska Act triggered a precursor to the Civil War.
+It lit a fire under both sides, and from 1856–1861, armed conflicts took place across Kansas as settlers attempted to establish a majority and influence the Kansas constitution.
+This period of violence is known as “Bleeding Kansas,” and it should have informed the people of the time of what was to come.

 The American Civil War Begins – Fort Sumter, April 11, 1861

 At this point, the handwriting was on the wall for the South.
 Slavery was being contained, and they no longer had the votes in Congress to win back what they’d lost.
-This led politicians from Southern states to begin to question if remaining in the Union was in their best interest
+This led politicians from Southern states to begin to question if remaining in the Union was in their best interest.

-They rallied support for this sentiment by claiming the North was setting out to “destroy the Southern way of life,” which was one in which slavery was used to maintain the social standing of whites and protect them from the “barbarous” blacks.
+They rallied support for this sentiment by claiming the North was setting out to “destroy the Southern way of life,” which was one in which slavery was used to maintain the social standing of Whites and protect them from the “barbarous” Blacks.

-Then, in 1860, Abraham Lincoln won the presidential election by a landslide in the electoral college but with only 40 percent of the popular vote and without winning a single Southern state.
+Then, in 1860, Abraham Lincoln won the presidential election by a landslide in the electoral college, but with only 40 percent of the popular vote — and without winning a single Southern state.

 After Lincoln’s election, Southern states saw no more hope for them and their precious institution if they stayed in the Union.
 And they wasted no time in acting.

-Lincoln was elected in November 1860, and by February 1861, a month before Lincoln was set to take office, seven states — Texas, Alabama, Florida, Mississippi, Georgia, South Carolina, and Louisiana — had seceded from the Union, leaving the new president to deal with the nation’s most pressing crisis as his first order of business.
+Abraham Lincoln was elected in November 1860, and by February 1861, a month before Lincoln was set to take office, seven states — Texas, Alabama, Florida, Mississippi, Georgia, South Carolina, and Louisiana — had seceded from the Union, leaving the new president to deal with the nation’s most pressing crisis as his first order of business.
 Lucky him.

-Fighting Begins at Fort Sumter
+Fighting Begins at Fort Sumter, Charleston, South Carolina

 As the secession crisis was playing out, there were still people working for compromise.
 Senator John Crittenden proposed a deal to re-establish the 36º 30’ line from the Missouri Compromise in exchange for guaranteeing, via an amendment to the Constitution, the Southern states’ right to keep the institution of slavery.

-However, this compromise, known as the Crittenden Compromise, was rejected by Lincoln and his Republican counterparts, angering the South even more and encouraging them to take up arms.
+However, this compromise, known as the “Crittenden Compromise,” was rejected by Abraham Lincoln and his Republican counterparts, angering the South even more and encouraging them to take up arms.

 One of the first moves by the South was to seize a large force of American soldiers stationed in Texas — one-fourth of the entire army, to be exact — to which outgoing president James Buchanan did nothing to prevent or punish.

-Jefferson Davis, who was serving as the Confederacy’s president, ordered the surrender of the fort, which was rejected, and then launched an attack.
-The battle lasted two days – April 11-12, 1861 – and was a victory for the South.
-But this willingness on the South’s part to draw blood for their cause inspired people from the North to fight to protect the Union, setting the stage perfectly for the bloodiest and most costly war in US history: the American Civil War.
+Jefferson Davis, who was serving as the Confederate states of America president, ordered the surrender of the fort, which was rejected, and then launched an attack.
+On Friday, April 12, 1861, at 4:30 a.m., Confederate batteries opened fire on the fort, firing for 34 straight hours.
+The battle lasted two days — April 11th and 12th, 1861 — and was a victory for the South.

 States Choose Sides

 It’s also important to remember that Lincoln’s government never officially recognized the Confederacy as a nation, choosing instead to treat it as an insurgency.

 Fighting the American Civil War

-In the South, the largest army was The Army of Northern Virginia, which was led by General Robert E. Lee.
-Interestingly, many of the generals and other commanders who fought in the Confederacy were commissioned officers in the United States Army who resigned their posts to fight for the South.
+In the South, the largest army was the Army of Northern Virginia, which was led by General Robert E. Lee.
+Interestingly, many of the generals and other commanders who fought in the Confederacy were commissioned officers in the United States Army who had resigned their posts to fight for the South.

-Lincoln recognized this from the beginning, and he felt with swift action he could squash the rebellion and quickly bring the country back together.
+Lincoln recognized this from the beginning, and he felt that with swift action he could squash the rebellion and quickly bring the country back together.

-It wasn’t until 1863 when the Union won some key victories in the west and the effects of their isolation tactics began working that the North managed to break the South’s resolve and bring the American Civil War to an end.
+It wasn’t until 1863 when the Union army won some key victories in the West, and the effects of their isolation tactics began working, that the North managed to break the South’s resolve and bring the American Civil War to an end.